 Gujarati Khaman Dhokla

-A soft, spongy and mildly tangy steamed snack, flavored with green chillies and ginger, and best served with coconut chutney.
+A soft, spongy, and mildly tangy steamed snack, flavored with green chillies and ginger, Gujarati Khaman Dhokla is best enjoyed with coconut chutney.
+Light yet satisfying, this traditional dish is a staple in Gujarati households and popular across India.

 • 1 cup rice